 The Kalvarienbergfest in the district of Hernals sits away from the main tourist routes, but still counts as a familiar object on the Viennese Easter market scene.

-So you’ll likely find a handful of arts and craft stalls, places to grab sweets or traditional fried snacks (like a Langos or Baumkuchen), some jams, cheeses, hams and sausages for sale, little workshops for kids, and a small carousel.
-Not to mention a stage for shows and local musicians.
+So you’ll likely find a couple of arts and craft stalls (we bought some decorated eggs in 2025), places to grab sweets or snacks (like a Langos or street food), little workshops for kids, and a ride or two.

-You won’t find many tourists here – the Kalvarienbergfest is a much lighter, downmarket version of the more famous Easter markets that grab all the attention.
+You won’t find many tourists here: the Kalvarienbergfest is a lighter, community version of the large Easter markets that grab all the attention.

 And the square at the centre has the rather pretty Kalvarienberg church, whose historical roots go back to at least the early 1300s.